 There are many, many more of these decent people than most of us have ever realized.
 Americans who understand that if we are not all equal then none of us are.

 A lot of the individuals in that vast, decent majority don’t realize themselves, how many other Americans there are, just like them.

-Racial hate, in one form or another, has scarred the heart of every man, woman and child in our land, regardless of race, for a very, very long time— those who suffer and those who look away.
+Racial hate and white supremacy, in one form or another, has scarred the heart of every man, woman and child in our nation, regardless of race, for a very, very long time— those who suffer and those who look away.

 Being constantly exposed to ugly racist hate, as well as the vile dogma of white supremacy, is not a life that normal, clear-thinking people would choose for themselves nor for their family.
-Nor would they wish that damaging emotional burden visited on their children — or passed onto a future generation.
-If the people of our nation are to ever know real civil peace, then racial hate and aggressive racist behaviour must be removed from our society—permanently.
+No one wants that damaging emotional burden visited on their children — or passed onto, yet, another generation.

 Despite how loud, aggressive and violent they are, those who practice hate and white supremacy are by far the minority.
 Their ugly presence, however, does not have to be prominent in our daily lives.
 We can remove that hate from the core of our society—silently, non-violently.

 Sometimes all it takes is for average people to quietly standup with other like-minded friends and neighbours, to share their strength and their commitment to the life they wish most for their children and for future generations to know.